gregcox7/StatLabs/docs/11-paired_means.md

 ## 10   110  0.800 0.586 -0.213
 ## # … with 22 more rows
 ```

-::: {.exercise}

-Look at the result when we ran the chunk of code just prior to this exercise.

 a.
 In your own words, describe what the line of code `mutate(diff = After - Before)` did.
 b.
 Refer to the description of the study given above.
 What does a positive value of `diff` say about how an infant's looking preferences changed?
 What does a negative value of `diff` say about how their preferences changed?